kritollm/cb-topromise-wrapper/README.md

-# cb-topromise-wrapper - Easily turn a function that takes a callback to instead returning a promise.
+# cb-topromise-wrapper

-## Reason
+## Description
 Easily turn a function that takes a callback to instead returning a promise.

 ## Requirements

-The callback must be the last parameter and the function must return node style parameters.
+The callback must be the last parameter and have node style parameters.
 ```javascript
 function cb(error, result){
     if(error){